asbaden/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+  Realtional Databases are databses where data is stored in the "relation" or table.
+SQL is how to sort through those tables

 - [ ] Why do tables need a `primary key`?
+Because they need to be unique

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table. foriegn key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+A table in between the many

 ## Minimum Viable Product